 Web analytics tools help in identifying who your target audience is.
 It helps users deliver the right message to the right people at the right time.
-This can improve the profitability of a company and positively impact the workings of a company.
+This can improve the profitability of a company and positively impact the workings of the company.

 Bounce rate in web analytics is a metric used to measure how many users go onto a website but leave it without any interactions.
 A high bounce rate is indicative that the user did not find the information that he or she was looking for on your website and can also signify a poor user experience for them.

-When the bounce rate is high, it directly impacts sales, leads and other significant conversions for any business to run smoothly.
+When the bounce rate is high, it directly impacts sales, leads, and other significant conversions for any business to run smoothly.
 Most web analytics tools can tell you what pages are performing the worst so you can improve upon those.

 Conversion Rate Optimization

-The conversions for any business are crucial.
+Conversions for any business are crucial.
 Conversion rate optimization is needed from time to time to ensure that users make certain conversions on the website and don’t leave without performing them.

 These include signing up for a newsletter, registering to a channel, leads, video views, brochure downloads, filling up forms, etc. The conversion rate is calculated by dividing the set number of goals by the number of users.